albi21dev/myportfolio/src/content/projects/tech-company-transformation.md

 ---
-title: "Transforming Marketing and Product Development for a Tech Company"
+title: "Transforming a Brand for a Tech Company"
-description: "Redefined the product lifecycle, branding, and marketing strategies to enhance talent attraction and drive project growth."
+description: "Redefined the branding and marketing strategies to enhance talent attraction and drive project growth."
 pubDate: "September 16, 2024"
 heroImage: "/myportfolio/dolpheen_cover.webp"
 badge: "Allrounder"